chvandorp/stan-immbio/README.md

 You only have to do this once.

 When you initiate a Stan model, the Stan script as translated into C++ source code by the `stanc` compiler.
 The C++ code is then compiled into an executable.
 This means that Stan needs a C++ compiler.
 On linux this is installed by default, but on Mac or Windows this may require some extra steps.
-For Windows users, `cmdstanpy` provises the function `install_cxx_toolchain()` which should do the work for you.
+For Windows users, `cmdstanpy` provises the script `install_cxx_toolchain` which should do the work for you.
+This can be a bit tricky, so you might want to use the `InstallTest.ipynb` notebook

 Mac users can install `xcode` which provides a C++ compiler.
 To install `xcode`, open a terminal and type
 ```bash
 xcode-select --install
 ```

-To test if your Stan installation was succesful use the notebook `InstallTest.ipynb` in the `notebooks` directory.
-This notebook also contains some installation instructions.

 ## Other Python modules